 If you are getting redirected, i.e., want to go to one website but end up at another site, or you suddenly have all kinds of ads popping up, or get a lot of page not found (404) errors or have any other strange issues with the Internet, get your computer checked!
 See Hijacked! for more.

-Generally and by default, the DNS addresses used by your router and browser are assigned by your Internet Service Provider (ISP) and automatically obtained.
+By default, the DNS addresses used by your router and browser are assigned by your Internet Service Provider (ISP) and automatically obtained.
 But like any other computer, DNS servers can go down (typically it's only for a moment).
-And sometimes DNS servers are removed from service then replaced with different DNS servers.
+Sometimes DNS servers are removed from service then replaced with different DNS servers.
 If the DNS servers change (and you will never know when they do), generally powering off and up your mode and router will pickup those changes.

 Check the current DNS assignment:

-If you have a router, that is where this change needs to be done.
+If you have a router, that is where this change should be done.
 See Routers

 If your computer connects directly to the DSL modem, you can over-ride the ISP assigned DNS addresses in the network connection properties...